IshaanAdarsh/Postgres-extension-tutorial/Quick-Start [DA]/Sample-Ext.md

 By the end of this guide, you will have a solid understanding of how to extend PostgreSQL using the `pg_sample_ext` extension and be equipped with the knowledge to create your own powerful extensions, tailored to meet your specific needs.

+For a detailed tutorial on getting started with extension creation, refer to the [Extension Creation Quick Start](https://github.com/IshaanAdarsh/Postgres-extension-tutorial/pull/14).
 ## Function:

 ### Step 1: Create the Extension Directory